Jean Segura Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals have a 4.51 team ERA that ranks 22nd among all league pitching staffs.
+- The Cardinals have a 4.60 team ERA that ranks 25th among all MLB pitching staffs.

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (82 total, one per game).
+- The Cardinals surrender the second-fewest home runs in baseball (84 total, one per game).

-- Wainwright gets the start for the Cardinals, his 11th of the season.
-He is 3-3 with a 7.45 ERA and 25 strikeouts in 48 1/3 innings pitched.
+- Liberatore makes the start for the Cardinals, his eighth of the season.
+He is 1-3 with a 5.68 ERA and 22 strikeouts through 31 2/3 innings pitched.

-- In his most recent appearance on Thursday against the Houston Astros, the righty threw 1 2/3 innings, allowing six earned runs while surrendering six hits.
+- His last appearance was on Sunday against the New York Yankees, when the lefty went 4 1/3 innings, surrendering three earned runs while giving up seven hits.

-- The 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings, in 10 games this season.
-Opponents have a .358 batting average against him.
+- In eight games this season, the 23-year-old has a 5.68 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .299 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.